pandurang90/feature_flags/README.md

     rake db:migrate

+To check whether paritcular feature is enabled or not use

     FeatureFlags.enabled?(:feature_name)

 this will check whether feature is enabled or not, and if its not present/created ,it will create that feature and set it to enabled by default.

     FeatureFlags.set_disabled?(:feature_name)